gardener/gardener/docs/extensions/worker.md

 We have forked the [upstream Kubernetes community's cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) and extended it so that it understands the machine API.
 Definitely, we will merge it back into the community's versions once it has been adapted properly.

-Our cluster-autoscaler only needs to know the minimum and maximum number of replicas **per** `MachineDeployment` and is ready to act without that it needs to talk to the provider APIs (it just modifies the `.spec.replicas` field in the `MachineDeployment` object).
+Our cluster-autoscaler only needs to know the minimum and maximum number of replicas **per** `MachineDeployment` and is ready to act.
+Without knowing that, it needs to talk to the provider APIs (it just modifies the `.spec.replicas` field in the `MachineDeployment` object).
 Gardener deploys this autoscaler if there is at least one worker pool that specifies `max>min`.
-In order to know how it needs to configure it, the provider-specific `Worker` extension controller must expose which `MachineDeployment`s it had created and how the `min`/`max` numbers should look like.
+In order to know how it needs to configure it, the provider-specific `Worker` extension controller must expose which `MachineDeployment`s it has created and how the `min`/`max` numbers should look like.

 Consequently, your controller should write this information into the `Worker` resource's `.status.machineDeployments` field: